ajanb/MLprojects/AirQuality/README.md

 - S5 indium oxide (nominally O3 targeted)

-Predict the target values using the following parameters:
+Predict the target values using the following features:
 - 5 sensors collecting chemicals data in the air
 - Weather condition at the time of collecting the data (humidity, temperature)

   Extracted the following features from date and time column:
-  - Time of day
+  - Time of day (morning, day, night)
-  - Weekday
+  - Weekend or not
-  - Season
+  - Season (Fall, Winter, Spring, Summer)
   - Month

-Target values:
-- Carbon monoxide
-- Benzene
-- Nitrogen oxides

 Auto-correlation
 - Before applying machine learning models to time series data, you have to transform it to an “ingestible” format for your models, and this often involves calculating lagged variables, which can measure auto-correlation i.e. how past values of a variable influence its future values, thus unlocking predictive value.
 - In the model I added the impact of the previous hour
-- I used shift method.
+- I used shift method of numpy.
 Shifting column data by 1 row down

-Cross-Validation: Stratified K-Folds:
-- Splits = 10

 Algorithm: